wp-plugins/booking-calendar-contact-form/README.txt

 * Several bug fixes and new features for deposit payments
 * Fixed encoding issues at paypal
 * Fixed bug in the address of the corner images for partial days mode.
-* CSS styles updates to avoid conflicts with theme stykes
+* CSS styles updates to avoid conflicts with theme styles
 * New options for customizing the emails
 * New feature for applying taxes